-In this letter, we wish to outline developments pertinent to your remit as Minister for Justice.2
+In this letter, we wish to outline developments pertinent to your remit as Minister of State at the Department of Education with responsibility for Special Education and Inclusion.

 We also wish to let you know that we will be in attendance at the upcoming Fine Gael Ard Fheis, and we would welcome the opportunity to speak through these points with you in person should you be attending.